krfdoc/krfdoc.github.io/_posts/2022-11-10-xoa_from_source.md

 Lawerence Systems: How to build XO from sources on Debian 10 (or Ubuntu) using XenOrchestraInstallerUpdater

 [![See Tom build!](https://i.ytimg.com/vi/bq1iKO-0jWs/hqdefault.jpg?)](https://www.youtube.com/watch?v=bq1iKO-0jWs&t=10s "See Tom build!")

-### More custom documentation to follow

-`I'll add more custom intructions to this post when I have to rebuild/update my Xen Orchestra VM`

 ## XCP-ng Links